 The Secretary will arrange to have the documentation considered for approval at the next available meeting of the ECQS.

-Upon approval by CPG, Academic Affairs will inform the School/Faculty accordingly and make arrangements to have the new MOA signed and sealed by each party to the agreement.
-The review process, actions and outcomes will then be formally reported to the CPG at the next available meeting and the relevant Departments informed.
+Upon approval by ECQS, Academic Affairs will inform the School/Faculty accordingly and make arrangements to have the new MOA signed by each party to the agreement.
+The review process, actions and outcomes will then be formally recorded in the Collaborative Provision Register and the relevant Departments informed.